-A CSA will be designated by the Department of Public Safety and Transportation.
 Those designated as CSAs will receive an email of this designation and are required to complete a mandatory online, with an optional in-person training session.
 Once a CSA receives the email for training, via Moodle, they have a reporting requirement because the University believes that their responsibility for students, campus activities, and/or campus security will make them an individual that members of the University community will see as an authority figure and someone to whom they can seek help.
 A CSA is not expected to investigate or determine whether a criminal incident actually took place.

-A CSA's responsibility is a duty to report.
+A CSA's main responsibility is to report

 For more information concerning the training sessions or CSAs, please contact the Department of Public Safety.
 Once they complete the training, they will receive a Certificate of Completion and access to additional information regarding Clery, their CSA responsibilities, and contact information.
 Subsequently, a letter is forwarded to all individuals in departments who fit the definition of a Campus Security Authority, as previously described, each semester.
 If those individuals are aware of any crimes that were reported to have occurred that were not reported to the Department of Public Safety, they are instructed to forward the information.
 They are also told that if they are unsure if they should report something, to make the report.
 There is a copy of the Campus Security Authority Report available on the Moodle Training Webpage.
-If it is available, they are to provide the date, location, and a brief description of the incident.